tiagofmcosta/tiagofmcosta/README.md

 ---

-A backend developer with more than 15 years of experience with microservices and distributed systems mainly in Java.
+15+ years of experience with microservices and distributed systems.
+Fluent in Java and Kotlin, decent in Python and currently learning Go.

-I love listening to music, play D&D, Magic: The Gathering, mostly Commander, and video games, particularly MMORPGs.
+I love listening to music, play D&D, Magic: The Gathering, and video games.
 Love to experiment with new programming languages and frameworks to keep up to date and discover unique and interesting things.

 ---